fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 After Prophet Muhammad ﷺ   dies, Abu Bakr is elected as his khalifah (representative).

 Abu Bakr (أبو بكر,, 573 – 23 August 634) was the founder and first caliph of the Rashidun Caliphate ruling from June 632 until his death.
-He was the most prominent companion, closest advisor and a father-in-law of the Islamic prophet Muhammad (c.
+He was the most prominent companion, closest advisor and a father-in-law of the Islamic prophet Muhammad ﷺ  (c.
 570–632).

 Abu Bakr was born in 573 CE to Abu Quhafa and Umm Khayr.
 He belonged to the tribe of Banu Taym.
 In the Age of Ignorance, he was a monotheist and condemned idol-worshipping.
 As a wealthy trader, Abu Bakr used to free slaves.
 Following his conversion to Islam in 610, Abu Bakr served as a close aide to Muhammad, who bestowed on him the title al-Siddiq ('the Truthful').
 The former took part in almost all battles under the Islamic prophet.
 He extensively contributed his wealth in support of Muhammad's work and also accompanied Muhammad, on his migration to Medina.
 By the invitations of Abu Bakr, many prominent Sahabis became Muslims.
 He remained the closest advisor to Muhammad, being present at almost all his military conflicts.
 In the absence of Muhammad, Abu Bakr led the prayers and expeditions.